Indians are embracing long-distance marriage!

 The introvert gets even more introverted because they can expect their significant other to pick up the ball in every social setting.
 The firebrand can always expect the diplomatic better-half to soothe hurt feelings.

-Living separately forces you out of such complacency, you are responsible for your own socializing and for hurting or soothing anyone in your circles.
+Living separately forces you out of such complacency, you are responsible for your own socialising and for hurting or soothing anyone in your circles.
 Life skills learnt this way will make you a stronger, well-rounded person.

 You might be slowly developing the idea that long-distance marriage sounds better than what you have at the moment.
 Let me caution you.